geejowilsonk/LibraryManagementSystem/README.md

 This project is a **Library Management System** jpp built using **Spring Boot**, **Spring Security**, and **Flyway** for database migrations.
 It provides an authentication system where **owners** can **add and delete books**, while **clients** can **view, borrow, and return books**.

+This project also includes visualization using Metabase, an open-source business intelligence tool that allows easy data exploration and analysis.
+Metabase provides an intuitive interface for generating dashboards, charts, and reports without requiring deep SQL knowledge.
+Metabase is used in this project to analyze various library-related trends, such as book borrowing patterns, popular authors, and overdue books.
+The goal is to provide insights into library usage and improve decision-making.
 ---

 ##  API Endpoints and cURL Commands